glennsyang/ecomdiscover/README.md

 <img src="/src/images/logo_ecomdiscover.png" alt="EcomDiscover Logo" height="128" />

-# EcomDiscover - Ecommerce Tools & Services Reviews
+# E-commerce Tools & Services Reviews

-Find Top-Rated Tools & Services For Your E-commerce Business
+Find Top-Rated Tools & Services For Your E-commerce Business!

 ## About

 A collection of e-commerce resources.
 Primarily related to FBA, but also touching on many other aspects of e-commerce software and resources.
-Search the curated collection of e-commerce resources.
+Search our curated collection of e-commerce resources and review your favorite tools and share your experiences with our community!

 ## Built With